 This Protest Response Procedures (PRP) is intended to provide general guidance to UW–Madison’s community (students, faculty, staff, families, alumni, and our governing bodies) concerning our response to protests and demonstrations consistent with our shared priorities and institutional values.
 The campus’ 963-acre footprint is host to almost 400 buildings.
 The Wisconsin Union and certain classroom spaces alone have approximately 44,000 events each year in addition to many others hosted across the campus.
 Continuity of operations among these facilities is important in setting consistent expectations for expressive activity.

-We encourage individuals and groups who plan to use UW–Madison as a site for expressive activity to reach out to the UW–Madison Police Department (UWPD) and/or the UW–Madison Division of Student Affairs (Student Affairs) so we can assist in making your event successful and safe (especially if you believe the event might draw controversy)
+We encourage individuals and groups who plan to use UW–Madison as a site for expressive activity to reach out to the UW–Madison Police Department (UWPD) and/or the UW–Madison Student Affairs (Student Affairs) so we can assist in making your event successful and safe (especially if you believe the event might draw controversy)

 UW–Madison’s community (students, faculty, staff, families, alumni, and our governing bodies).